Samuel Abt

 Abt wrote 10 books on professional cycling, including In High Gear: The World of Professional Bicycle Racing, Lemond: The Incredible Comeback of an American Hero, and the acclaimed Breakaway: On the Road with the Tour de France.
 According to VeloPress, "He is the only American to have been awarded the medal of the Tour de France for distinguished service to the race."

 In 1971, while working at the New York Times, Abt helped edit the Pentagon Papers.

-Abt is retired and lives in a suburb of Paris.
-He is a graduate of Brown University.
+Abt was born in Brooklyn on March 20, 1934, and grew up in Queens.
+He graduated from Brown University in 1956.
+He lived in a suburb of Paris after his retirement.

+Abt died at a hospital in Suresnes, on July 11, 2025, at the age of 91.